diegnabi/WRO-PR-2024/README.md

 - Chasis

-The chassis of Chappie has gone through many different generations.
+Chappie's chassis has gone through many different generations.
 Starting from 2023 when we competed with a Lego Spike we realised if we wanted to be taken seriously we had to completely renovate Chappie.
-Quickly we turned to using 3D printing since we could create any part and it could be recreated by anyone with access to a 3D printer.
-First, we set out to find some type of "case" for our components to mount them more easily to the yet-to-be-designed chassis.
+Quickly we turned to using 3D printing since we could create any part and anyone with access to a 3D printer could recreate it.
+First, we set out to find some "case" for our components to mount them more easily to the yet-to-be-designed chassis.

 This proved useful but not time-efficient so when designing the first chassis we thought about putting together a breadboard to connect everything.
 We made holes in the first chassis which was a big box that at the top hosted the breadboard and the Arduino Mega.
-This didn't work out since adding the sensors and the wheels it would be too bulky.
+This didn't work out since adding the sensors and the wheels would be too bulky.
 Then we noticed that the breadboard could be held upside down and saved space.
 So the "zero gravity base" was created, it was a hole where a breadboard could be placed upside down and hold all of its components in place and the Arduino and battery could be placed at the top.
-This idea was taken to nationals and proved inefficient since the distance sensors would slip out of their contact and give us wrong codes.
+This idea was taken to nationals and proved inefficient since the distance sensors would slip out of their contact and give us the wrong codes.

 This is where our new design came into play, we kept it simple and used all the space available to accommodate all of the pieces.